maurellio/django_redirect/README.md

 # django_redirect

 <h3>What is about?</h3>
-It's a small web app that provides link shortner service.
+It's a small web app that provides link shortener service.

 <h3>Functions</h3>
 + Authorization and authentication